 Michelin starred restaurant that also has a coffee bar.
 Enough said.

-Eclectic mix of clothing store, coffee house and upscale restaurant.
+An eclectic mix of a clothing store, coffee house, and upscale restaurant.
 Surprisingly enough Maketto does all three of those are pretty well.

 One half cupcake shop the other half coffee bar.
 The coffee bar rotates its tea and coffee selections every so often to give you a pretty good variety of roasts.
 The cupcakes are exceptional as well (get the carrot cake, just do it).